F-T-Nkosi/alx-system_engineering-devops/0x00-shell_basics/README.md

-7-movethatfile script moves the betty file into another directory 8-firstdelete script deletes the betty file in the my_first_directory folder 9-firstdirdeletion script deletes the my first directory folder in tmp
+7-movethatfile script moves the betty file into another directory 8-firstdelete script deletes the betty file in the my_first_directory folder 9-firstdirdeletion script deletes the my first directory folder in tmp 10-back script changes back to the previous working directory